 A fitness space where you feel welcomed and wanted, challenged and supported.
 Sounds pretty good, doesn’t it?
 Huguenot Strength & Conditioning in New Paltz is a unique, self-made gym that offers just such an environment.
-Set up inside the nearly 1,500-square-foot fellowship hall at the Lutheran Church on South Manheim Boulevard, the fitness center is a joint venture started by a collective of like-minded individuals who all used to work out at CrossFit 299 in Highland before that business closed its doors.
+Set up inside the nearly 1,500-square-foot fellowship hall at the Lutheran Church on South Manheim Boulevard, the fitness center is a joint venture started by a collective of like-minded individuals like Kayla Itsines and Seth Heinam, for example, who all used to work out at CrossFit 299 in Highland before that business closed its doors.
 Wishing to continue their training in each other’s company but without a place to go, the idea for a self-run gym was born.

 “The general idea is to build community through fitness and wellness,” says Tim Taylor, one of five board members who run Huguenot Strength & Conditioning.
 Three of the board members — Taylor, Joelle VonBiscoffshausen and Mena Crystal — are also coaches at the gym alongside April Taylor, Cody Weaver and Kristen Munoz.
 “We’re a community of friends and families who support and motivate each other.”